YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Whether a second hair transplant is worth it depends on whether it is part of a thoughtful plan, not a rescue attempt after poor graft allocation.

 The staged approach can be emotionally difficult because most people want everything corrected at once.
-But surgery is not only about what can be done in one day.
-It is about what will still look natural and flexible in 5, 10, or 15 years.
+But surgery is more than what can be done in one day.
+The real test is what will still look natural and flexible in 5, 10, or 15 years.

 A one session plan may sound convenient.
 But if it spreads the grafts too thinly, weakens the donor, or gives the crown too much priority, the convenience disappears later.